Where’s my refund – Oregon?

 (This information is updated once per day.)

+The Oregon Department of Revenue states it will start issuing personal income tax refunds on February 15, 2021.
 Return processing times vary depending on many factors, including complexity of the return and our verification processes.

 How the state tax return was filed also impacts the timing of obtaining your Oregon refund.
 E-filed returns process faster.
 Paper returns can also take longer as the due date approaches, when the largest number of returns are received.